New rules for apartment owners: 7 things you must know before renovating your strata unit

 6. Why is it so important to use accredited practitioners?
 Non-accredited practitioners may lack the necessary skills and knowledge, which could lead to construction defects, safety hazards, and non-compliance issues.
 If you don't take the right steps, you could face problems later on, like approval issues, insurance troubles, or difficulties when selling your property.
 Without engaging an accredited practitioner, you may be in breach of the Design and Building Practitioners Regulation.

 7. As a professional in the construction industry, having the required accreditation to work on Class 2 buildings in NSW is crucial.
 It ensures that the building is up to code and safe for people to live in.
 Ballast Point is a reputable company that holds both Design Practitioner and Building Practitioner accreditations and offers design and construction services for Class 2 buildings.
 If you're searching for a dependable and skilled building and design partner, contact us at Ballast Point.
-We also have feasibility services you could check out anytime.
+We also have consultation services you could check out anytime.
 We're excited to work with you to create extraordinary things.

 So, to keep things safe and hassle-free, stick with the pros who know what they're doing.
 Make sure you're up-to-date with the changes to government legislation, and always choose accredited Building and Design Practitioners for your Class 2 building construction needs.